The Paramedic Program is a selective admission program.

 Final rankings will reflect the consensus of a committee of assessors from the college, the program and professionals in the field.

-Those applicants ranked high enough to be accepted will be notified by student email and given 10 days to accept their position.
+Those applicants ranked high enough to be accepted will be notified by student email and given a deadline to accept their position.

 Preferred Criteria for Ranking